singletn/singletn/packages/react-singletn/README.md

 ```

-`Singletn` component makes use of [render props pattern](https://reactjs.org/docs/render-props.html) in order to allow you to re-render only specific parts of the components, so that you don't have to do a complete re-render every time a small part of the state changes.
+`SingletnController` component makes use of [render props pattern](https://reactjs.org/docs/render-props.html) in order to allow you to re-render only specific parts of the components, so that you don't have to do a complete re-render every time a small part of the state changes.

 ## Prevent rerenders